dwp/accessibility-manual/app/views/guidance-for-your-job-role/content-designer/partials/captions-and-transcripts.md

 ### Captions and transcripts

-If you're providing audible content then you need to provide a transcript so that people with hearing impairments can still understand the information.

-The same applies if you provide a video.
-Closed captions should be available for any dialogue to help people with hearing impairments, and audio description should be available for people with visual impairments.

-A transcript can be provided as an alternative format to audio and video.
-It should be available in HTML and linked to on the same page as the video.
-It should include any dialogue and a description of what each scene in the video is portraying.
+If you have audio or video content, you need to make sure this it’s accessible to everyone.

+GOV.UK has [guidance on captions and transcripts](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/images-and-videos) which can be used as best practice for all content designers.
+Your video may also need an audio description.
+The Government Communication Service has [guidance on using audio description](https://gcs.civilservice.gov.uk/guidance/digital-communication/accessible-communications/).